Skip to content

 Installation

-1. Download a 30 days trial version of ERPConnect.
+1. Download a 30 day trial version of ERPConnect or download the latest version from the customer portal.

 2. Run the ERPConnect executable (ERPConnectSetup.exe) to install ERPConnect.
 For information on system requirements, see Requirements.